-Within 10 days of receiving the written request for a hearing, the hearing officer will schedule and sent written notice of hearing to both the
+Within 10 days of receiving the written request for a hearing, the hearing officer will schedule and send written notice of hearing to both the complainant and Spartanburg Housing.

+IV.
 Selecting the hearing officer

 A grievance hearing will be conducted by a single impartial person appointed by Spartanburg Housing as described below: